ipedrazas/k8s.uk/kubernetes/api-vs-kubectl.md

 One of the best things Kubernetes has is its API, however, I've seen a few tools that instead of using the HTTP API use a wrapper on `kubectl`.
 I tweeted about it and a discussion was created around the differences between `kubectl` and the `HTTP API`.

 One thing that I hope it's clear it's that kubectl is designed to be used by people and HTTP API is designed to be used by code.
+In fcat, if you look at the [documentation](http://kubernetes.io/docs/api/) you will see that there's a list of differnt APIs and kubectl is under `kubectl CLI`, this is teh list of all the kubernetes APIs:

+* Kubernetes API
+* Extension API
+* Autoscaling API
+* Batch API
+* kubectl CLI

 So, let's see what these differences are!